Becoming A Star-Certified Community

 How Does It Work?

 Communities sign up as a Member STAR Community as they work to assess and certify their sustainability efforts.
 For communities that pursue certification, the rating system encompasses economic, environmental and social performance measures for both local governments and the broader community.
-Communities must fill out an online application detailing their achievements across 44 sustainability objectives, with a total of 526 different measurable indicators.
+Communities must fill out an online application detailing their achievements across 40+ sustainability objectives, with more than 525 different measurable indicators.
 STAR Communities’ verification team then reviews the community’s application as an independent third-party and awards a rating based upon a total cumulative score of points achieved.